eu-digital-identity-wallet/eudi-lib-android-wallet-core/README.md

    and set `launchMode="singleTask"` for this activity.

-   To initiate the transfer using an app link (reverse engagement), use the `EudiWallet.startEngagementToApp(Intent)` method.
+   To initiate the transfer using an app link (reverse engagement), use the `EudiWallet.startEngagementFromIntent(Intent)` method.

    The method receives as a parameter an `Intent` that contains the data for the device engagement.

-   The example below demonstrates how to use the `EudiWallet.startEngagementToApp(Intent)` method to initiate the device engagement and transfer.
+   The example below demonstrates how to use the `EudiWallet.startEngagementFromIntent(Intent)` method to initiate the device engagement and transfer.

     ```kotlin